oasis-tcs/openc2-jadn/jadn-v2.0.md

 * An application that uses JADN types MUST exhibit the behavior specified in Table 3-1.
 Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.
-* An instance of a Map, MapOf, or Record type MUST NOT have more than one occurrence of each key.
-* An instance of a Map, MapOf, or Record type MUST NOT have a key of the null type.
-* An instance of a Map, MapOf, or Record type with a key mapped to a null value MUST compare as equal to an otherwise identical instance without that key.
-* The length of an Array, ArrayOf or Record instance MUST not include null values after the last non-null value.
-* Two Array, ArrayOf or Record instances that differ only in the number of trailing nulls MUST compare as equal.

 ### 4.2.4 Semantic Validation Keywords